maxwolf621/Notes/Typescript/typescriptQuickreview.md

 ## Literal Types

 By combining literals into unions, you can express a much more useful concept.
-For example, **functions that only accept a certain set of known values**:
+For example, **functions that only accept a certain set of known (literal) values**:
 ```typescript
 // Alignment only allows three value (left, right or center)
 function printText(s: string, alignment: "left" | "right" | "center") {